volkovd/docker-cheatsheet/multistep/readme.md

-=Multistep docker build=
+# Multistep docker build
-This example has no practical use and demonstrates an example of multi step docker build.
+This example has no practical use and demonstrates an example of multi step docker build only.

-This example generates and executes [https://www.jhipster.tech/](JHipser) application from JDL file in 3 steps:
+Dockerfile generates and executes [JHipser](https://www.jhipster.tech/) application from JDL file in 3 steps:
 1. Use node.js docker image to install JHipster and generate application from JDL
 2. Use Maven docker image to build generated application
 3. Build final executable image using Open JDK docker image